resmushit/wordpress-plugin/README.md

 - [ ] Provide option to optimize only some image size
 - [ ] Provide a S3 support
 - [ ] Provide a warning message when using reSmush.it with incompatibles plugins
+- [ ] Add a link to the future GPDR and Privacy Policy Page on https://resmush.it

 ## Versioning